thewowcollector/steam-cart-parser/README.md

 ### Step 1 — Copy your Steam cart text

-1. Open your Steam shopping cart in your browser
+1. Open your Steam shopping cart in your browser or from the desktop app
-2. Select all the text on the page (Ctrl + A)
+2. Select all the text on the page (Ctrl + A) or simply click and drag
 3. Copy it (Ctrl + C)

 ### Step 2 — Paste and parse